 9. THE GREAT WHITE THRONE JUDGMENT

 Throughout history, when people who have turned their backs on God’s forgiveness died, they have gone to a place called “Hades” (Luke 16:23) to await judgment.
 In Revelation 20, John tells us that after the 1,000-year reign of Christ, these people will be resurrected to stand before God at what John calls a “great white throne” (Rev. 20:11).
 This judgment will include the unsaved from the time of Adam (Gen. 1) up until that present time.
-The Bible says that “the dead, the great and the small” (Rev. 20:12) will “come to life” (Rev. 20:5) to stand before God to have their deeds exposed and to face God’s judgment (Rev. 20:12).
+The Bible says that “the dead” will “come to life” (Rev. 20:5) to stand before God to have their deeds exposed and to face God’s judgment (Rev. 20:12).

 Revelation 20 tells us that books will be opened that contain a thorough record of all of the sinful deeds of each person (Rev. 20:12).